dward2/setup_verification/README.md

 5. Open up a Git Bash, command window, or terminal window (will be called CLI, command line interface, in further instructions).
 6. Navigate, using the `cd` command, to a location where you would like to store your repositories for this course.
+(If unfamiliar with using the `cd` command and making directories from the command line, please see the "Directories" section below for more information.)
 7. Back on your CLI, type `git clone <URL>` where `<URL>` is the URL copied from above.
 Note, do not include the `<>`.
 Hit return.
 8. A new folder called `setup_verification` should have been created.
 Move into